berrym/lair/README.md

 * Clone the git repository from https://github.com/berrym/lair.git

-* Install a recent version of Python, tested with 3.6+
+* Install a recent version of Python, needs 3.8+

 * A requirements.txt is provided in the repository so required packages can be installed using pip.
     * pip install --user requirements.txt